Beerkay/beerkay.github.io/index.md

 Generally, I am interested in developing secure systems through program analysis and machine learning.
 My recent work seeks to improve security, safety and privacy guarantees in commodity IoT.

 ### News
+- Our paper [IoTGuard: Dynamic Enforcement of Security and Safety Policy in Commodity IoT](https://beerkay.github.io) is accepted to NDSS'19 (will be available soon.)
 - Our paper on [Program Analysis of Commodity IoT application for Security and Privacy: Oppourtunities and Challenges](https://arxiv.org/pdf/1809.06962.pdf) is now available at arXiv.
 - I'm serving on the program committee of [NIPS Workshop on Security in Machine Learning](https://secml2018.github.io/).
 - My colleague, Xiaolei Wang, and I created [a collection of papers](https://github.com/Beerkay/IoTResearch/blob/master/README.md) we recommend reading for those interested in studying IoT security and privacy.